tetris245/tetris245/README.md

   - Removed most of the poses that are available in the pose menu
 * Renamed the release command as untie to avoid conflict with new BC command
 * Added hovering text for export/import buttons in wardrobe
-* Removed embedding of pictures and YouTube videos (note: many players use the FBC add-on, which provides clickable links, and the embedding of videos can slow the terver down)
+* Removed embedding of pictures and YouTube videos (note: many players use the FBC add-on, which provides clickable links, and the embedding of videos can slow the server down)
 * Fixed a bug in the wardrobe export/import functions